Radiation Protection Supervisor (RPS) course

 2 day course

-This is an online version of Ionactive's signature RPS 2-day training course.
+This is an online version of Ionactive's signature 2-day RPS training course.
 It is suitable for any user of ionising radiation who needs to be appointed as a Radiation Protection Supervisor.
 It covers sealed and unsealed radioactive sources, x-ray generators and the latest safety standards and practices.
 Completing this course will ensure your employer meets the requirements of the Ionising Radiations Regulations 2017 (IRR17).
+This course can be taken over 2-days, or over any number days / weeks - course progress is totally flexible based on delegate preferences.
+Recent delegates include: NHS & private medical (X-ray diagnostics, radiotherapy, nuclear medicine), security industry, ports and airport security, general industry (quality assurance, material detection), oil and gas, food and drink inspection, industrial sterilization, research and development and government departments.

 £450 inc VAT